Where did this model originate?

 C-Create opportunities for students to collaborate with peers through the use of channels, breakout rooms, social distanced peer groups, or any combination of these methods.

-E-Examine student work during the final phase of the Gradual Release process to determine if students are ready to be released to work independently.
+E-Examine student work in the final phase of the Gradual Release process to assess students progress and readiness for working independently

 As you continue to work to improve the virtual teaching and learning process in your classroom, remember that the Gradual Release of Student Responsibility Model stresses including instructional explanations/demonstrations are clear, accurate, and build student’s understanding of the content.
-Planning lessons that are focused on the intent of grade level performance standards.
-Instruction that is geared towards students mastering that skill or standard as well as modeling.
-As outlined within the process, teacher modeling should ensure that students are able to understand your thought process and contain time to practice with you before being released to work independently.
-Lastly, modeling consists of demonstrating what students are expected to know and show based on the standard not focusing on the activity, graphic organizer, or chosen protocol that is used during the learning process.
+Plan lessons that focus on the intent of grade level performance standards.
+Make sure instruction models mastering that skill or standard .
+Model your thought process for students.
+Demonstrate what they should be able to know and show to master the standard.
+It is critical step to practice with students beforeallowing them to work independently.
+Avoid focusing on the activity, graphic organizer, or chosen protocol.
+These are distractors.
+Your focus should be on what students are learning.

 Barbara Blackburn (2020).
 Using Gradual Release in Remote Learning